Becoming More Independent

 You May Already Have Software

-Windows 7 and newer versions of Apple Mac operating systems already have built-in text-to-speech features.
-Check your manual or help menu for "accessibility" or "speech" to find out what you may have on hand.
+Windows OS, Mac OS and Chrome OS already have built-in text-to-speech features.
+So do smartphones and tablets.
+Search the help menu for "accessibility" or "speech" to find out what you may have on hand.

 Get Your Own Membership (and free software too)